 Photo by Robert Holloway.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 13.12.008), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 13.12.008), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 Not all moves, however, were seasonal.
 As St. John's and other centres on the Avalon Peninsula became overpopulated, many residents moved west to settle in less crowded bays and outports.
 The emergence of mining and forestry industries during the late 1800s created new employment opportunities and attracted workers from across the country.
 Some stayed in the industrial towns on a temporary basis, while others moved there permanently.

 Most Newfoundland and Labrador people lived in small coastal settlements during the 19th century, with the largest population concentrations occurring on the Avalon Peninsula at St. John's and Conception Bay.
 Settlement of the island's interior did not begin until the end of the century, when construction of the railroad made it more accessible.
 The vast majority of Labrador people also lived in coastal areas for much of the year, although the Innu made regular migrations into the interior to hunt caribou.

 Photo by T.C.
 Weston.
 Courtesy of Library and Archives Canada (PA-038034), Ottawa, Ontario.